Journey to the Center of the Earth (2008 theatrical film)

-Journey to the Center of the Earth (also promoted as Journey to the Center of the Earth 3-D or Journey 3D) is a 2008 American 3D science fantasy action-adventure film directed by Eric Brevig and starring Brendan Fraser in the main role, Josh Hutcherson, Anita Briem and Seth Meyers.
-Produced by New Line Cinema, it is an adaptation of Jules Verne's 1864 novel (which had previously been adapted multiple times, most notably in the 1959 film of the same name), and was released in 3D theaters by Warner Bros.
-Pictures on July 11, 2008.
+Journey to the Center of the Earth is a 2008 American 3D science fantasy action-adventure film starring Brendan Fraser in the main role, alongside Josh Hutcherson and Anita Briem.
+Directed by Eric Brevig, it is an adaptation of Jules Verne's 1864 novel in which the novel exists within the film's universe.
+The film tells the story of a volcanologist and his nephew who embark on a mission to go look for the former's missing brother with help from an Icelandic guide as they come across the center of the Earth.

-The film also introduced the 4DX movie format, featuring "4D" motion effects in a specially designed cinema in Seoul, South Korea, using tilting seats to convey motion, wind, sprays of water and sharp air, probe lights to mimic lightning, fog, scents, and other theatrical special effects.

-The film received mixed reviews from critics and earned $244.2 million against a $60 million budget.
-A sequel, Journey 2: The Mysterious Island, was released on February 10, 2012 with only Hutcherson returning on the main cast.
+Journey to the Center of the Earth was released on July 11, 2008, by Warner Bros.
+Pictures.
+It received mediocre reviews from critics, and earned $244.2 million against a $60 million budget.
+The film also introduced the 4DX movie format, featuring "4D" motion effects in a specially designed cinema in Seoul, South Korea, using tilting seats and other effects to convey motion, wind, sprays of water and sharp air, probe lights to mimic lightning, fog, scents, and other theatrical special effects.
+A sequel, Journey 2: The Mysterious Island, was released on February 10, 2012, with only Hutcherson returning.

 Plot

-In 2007, Trevor Anderson is a Bostonian volcanologist whose 13-year-old nephew, Sean, is supposed to spend ten days with him.
+In 2007, Trevor Anderson is a Bostonian volcanologist whose 13-year-old nephew Sean is supposed to spend ten days with him.
 Trevor learns at work that his brother's lab is being shut down because of a lack of funding.
-Trevor has forgotten that Sean is coming until he receives several messages from Sean's mother Elizabeth.
-When Sean's mother drops him off, she leaves Trevor with a box of items that belonged to Max, Trevor's brother and Sean's father, who disappeared 10 years before.
-Sean suddenly takes interest in what Trevor has to say after he tells him about his father, whom he never really had a chance to know.
+He had forgotten that Sean is coming until he receives several messages from Sean's mother Elizabeth.

+When Elizabeth drops him off, she leaves Trevor with a box of items that belonged to Max, Trevor's brother and Sean's father, who disappeared 10 years ago.
+Sean suddenly takes interest in what Trevor has to say after he tells him about his father Max, whom he never really had a chance to know.

 In the box, Trevor discovers the novel Journey to the Center of the Earth by Jules Verne.
-Inside the book Trevor finds notes written by his late brother.
-Trevor goes to his laboratory to find out more about the notes.
-There he realizes that he must go to Iceland to investigate for himself.
+Inside the book Trevor finds notes written by Max, then goes to his laboratory to find out more about the notes.
+There, he decides to go to Iceland to investigate for himself.

-He intends to send Sean back to his mother, but relents at Sean's protest and brings Sean to Iceland with him.
+Trevor intends to send Sean back to his mother, but relents at Sean's protest, so brings Sean to Iceland with him.
 They start by looking for another volcanologist.
-When they get to that scientist's institution, they meet his daughter Hannah, who informs them he is dead.
+When they get to that scientist's institution, they meet his daughter Hannah, who informs them he died.
 She also tells them that both her father and Max believed that Jules Verne's books were factual accounts.

-However she offers to help them climb up to the instrument that has suddenly started sending data again.
+Hannah offers to help them climb up to the instrument that has suddenly started sending data again.
 While hiking the mountain, a lightning storm forces the three into a cave.
-The cave entrance collapses, trapping them, so they have no alternative but to go deeper in the cave, which turns out to be an abandoned mine.
+The cave entrance collapses, trapping them, so they have no alternative but to go deeper into the cave, which turns out to be an abandoned mine.